aakashn123/AAE-450/README.md

 # AAE-450

-For all code and calculated values
+For documentation of all the code written for analysis and to keep track of mission parameters